Gaze data logging

 To record the eye tracking data, first you need to run the eye calibration, otherwise the option will not be available.

-Open Analytics window and click Eye tracking button on the bottom tool bar.
-Now you will see Eye tracking menu on the left side.
-Menu will be inactive if you haven’t calibrated eye tracking.
+Open the Analytics window and click the Eye tracking button on the bottom tool bar.
+Now you will see the Eye tracking menu on the left side.
+The menu will be inactive if you haven’t calibrated eye tracking.
 Note that every time you take off the headset you need to recalibrate again.

 After you finished recording, you can find both video file and eye tracking log file in the Videos/Varjo folder.
-Both files would have identical name, except video file has .avi extension and gaze data has .csv extension.
+Both files have identical names, but the video file will have a .avi extension and the gaze data will have a .csv extension.

 Gaze data format